Part 1: UK France & Germany

 Dr Alan Hart is Tuberculosis Consultant to the Idaho State Department of Public Health, and in 1943 serves with a army induction centre reading chest X-rays.
 Also in 1943 he publishes These Mysterious Rays, a popular account of X-rays and radiation treatment.

-Carla van Crist, who had surgery at Hirschfeld's Institute in 1931, is back in New York coaching and acting.
+Charlotte Charlaque and Toni Ebel, who had surgery at Hirschfeld's Institute in 1931, were in Czechoslovakia.

 In 1940, a physician at San Quentin prison, California, discovers that one prisoner, Artie, born male, and living as male, has been surgically altered to female (Meyerowitz p 48).

 Pussy Katt, working at Finocchio’s, is taken to Mexico City in 1945 by Howard Hughes for surgery and sex and paid $50,000.
 She will be a club owner in Acapulco, and later perform at Madam Arthur in Paris.

 Lauren Richards plays the role of a devoted wife to Barbara Wilcox, but in 1944, away from media attention, she has a double mastectomy at the Langley Porter Clinic in San Francisco.